acima-credit/field_struct/README.md

   attribute :last_login_at, :time, :optional end

+# A first attempt
 john = User.new 'john@company.com'
 # => #<User username="john@company.com" password=nil team=nil last_login_at=nil>

+# Is it valid?
+What errors do we have?
 [john.valid?, john.errors]
 # => [false, [":password is required", ":team is required"]]

+# Let's fix the first error: missing password
 john.password = 'some1234'
 # => "some1234"

+# Is it valid now?
+What errors do we still have?
 [john.valid?, john.errors]
 # => [false, [":team is required"]]

+# Let's fix the team
 john.team = 'X'
 # => "X"

+# Are we valid now?
+Do we still have errors?
 [john.valid?, john.errors]
 # => [false, [":team is not included in list"]]

+# Let's fix the team for real now
 john.team = 'B'
 # => "B"

+# Are we finally valid now?
+Do we still have errors?
 [john.valid?, john.errors]
 # => [true, []]

+# The final, valid product
 john
 # => #<User username="john@company.com" password="some1234" team="B" last_login_at=nil>
 ```